Cover photo San Diego Tribune/YouTube screenshot. 4 minute read.

 Some think that the ethics of watching virtual reality porn—simulating sex acts with a fake, 3D person—are no different than the ethics of having sex with a robot.
 After all, people are constantly looking for new ways to “spice up” their sex lives.
 This is proven by the $15 billion dollar and growing sex toy industry, and now, it’s proven by growing interest in lifelike sex dolls that will eventually be able to talk and respond to verbal commands.

-Spain’s sex doll brothel is just the first public example of the fast-growing trend of sex without intimacy with another person.
+Spain’s first sex doll brothel is just the first public example of the fast-growing trend of sex without intimacy with another person.
 Now, manufacturers around the world are working to create uncannily realistic sex robots programmed to fulfill the fantasies of people who want to get with a lifeless machine.

 Replacement humans, fake intimacy

-The whole idea of humanoids replacing real, intimate connections between real people is concerning to those who know the real scientific harms of pornography and that sex is healthiest when it’s with a real person, not a robot.
+The whole idea of humanoids replacing real, intimate connections between real people is concerning to those who know the real scientific harms of pornography and that sex is healthiest and most fulfilling when it’s with a real person, not a robot.
 Robotic sex is even more concerning to those who understand the very real negative effects this could have on humans sexually and socially.

 This is a reality that is gaining traction every day.
 As more people opt for yet another counterfeit to what real relationships and intimacy can offer, the effect of porn, sex robots and other forms of artificial love, will continue to harm individuals, relationships and society.